Formulas for

 Everything you need to wire it into a sheet.

-How do I pull Country Languages in a Cell into a spreadsheet?
+How do I pull Country Languages into Google Sheets?

-How many credits does each Country Languages in a Cell cell cost?
+How many credits does each Country Languages cell cost?

-Does Country Languages in a Cell work in Excel as well as Google Sheets?
+Does Country Languages work in Excel as well as Google Sheets?

-Put Country Languages in a Cell in your next spreadsheet.
+Put Country Languages in your next spreadsheet.
 Add the extension, paste the formula, and the cell keeps itself current.

 Scaling up?